Lara Bonner Millar, MD

 The Abramson Cancer Center of the University of Pennsylvania

-Tumors that are found outside the adrenal glands (less than 10% of cases) are known as extra-adrenal pheochromocytomas or paragangliomas.
+Tumors that are found outside the adrenal glands are known as extra-adrenal pheochromocytomas or paragangliomas.
 Most tumors that start in the chromaffin cells do not spread to other parts of the body and are not cancer, but are benign tumors.
 Despite being benign (not cancerous), these tumors can cause problems due to their production of catecholamines and do require treatment.
 A small percent of pheochromocytomas are malignant (cancerous); these are tumors that have spread outside the adrenal gland.
-Somewhere between 3 and 13% of pheochromocytomas are malignant.

 Due to the presence of extra catecholamines that are produced by pheochromocytomas, patients may have hypertension (high blood pressure), which can cause headaches, as well as sweating, pounding of the heart, chest pain, and anxiety.
-These symptoms may occur in "episodes", with periods of time where there are no symptoms, but can also be persistent, depending on how the tumor is causing catecholamines to be released.
+These symptoms can occur in "episodes", with periods of time where there are no symptoms, or be persistent, depending on how the tumor is causing catecholamines to be released.
 The classic triad of symptoms are headaches, heart palpitations, and sweating.
 Most people with pheochromocytoma do not have all three of these symptoms and only half have at least one of these symptoms.
 The most common finding is hypertension, which lasts for short periods of time and may actually be normal in between elevated episodes.
 Keep in mind that the vast majority of patients with hypertension do not have pheochromocytoma.
 About 10% of patients will present in “pheo crisis” which is when adrenaline is released in a dangerous amount and can cause stroke, heart attack, organ failure, coma, and in some cases death.

-It has been reported that in somewhere between 10 and 50% of patients, the tumor is discovered incidentally, meaning it was found during a CT or MRI of the abdomen that was performed for an unrelated reason.
+It has been reported that in about 40% of patients, the tumor is discovered incidentally, meaning it was found during a CT or MRI of the abdomen that was performed for an unrelated reason.
 In those patients who do have symptoms, there are blood and urine tests to measure the level of catecholamines in the body; these tests include 24-hour urinary catecholamines, vanillylmandelic acid, metanephrines and plasma metanephrines.
 These are all substances that are formed as catecholamines are broken down by the body and are therefore elevated in cases of pheochromocytoma.

 As far as imaging tests are concerned, CT and MRI scans are most often used to detect the tumor.
 A special nuclear medicine scan called a meta-iodo-benzylguanidine (MIBG) scan may be used in cases where the laboratory tests or symptoms point to a pheochromocytoma, but none is found on CT or MRI.
 This test uses a radioactive form of iodine, which is attached to the MIBG molecule; MIBG is structurally similar to noradrenaline.
 This compound is given through a vein and the patient returns to the nuclear medicine department the following day for the actual scan.
 This delay allows the MIBG compound to concentrate in any tumor cells.
 The radioactive part of the compound allows these areas of tumor to be visualized on the scan.
 In addition, PET scanning is being studied in the diagnosis of these tumors.

 After your have been diagnosed with pheochromocytoma, tests will be done to determine if the tumor has spread to other parts of the body.
 Unlike other cancers, there is no standard staging system for pheochromocytomas.
 After diagnostic testing is complete, your team may refer to the cancer as localized (confined to one area; these are typically benign tumors), regional (spread to surrounding areas) or metastatic (spread to areas away from the original tumor).

 Once a pheochromocytoma is diagnosed, the treatment of choice is surgical resection, whether or not the tumor is benign or malignant.
 The resection may completely remove the tumor and adrenal gland or the tumor and only part of the adrenal gland.
 If the cancer has spread to other parts of the body, those affected organs and tissues may also be removed.
 Surgical removal usually resolves any symptoms the patient was experiencing, including hypertension.
 Medical therapy is needed to manage the hypertension prior to surgery to prevent any complications of hypertension during the surgery.
 Because of the possibility of fluctuating catecholamine levels during the surgery, it is a risky procedure if not done with an experienced surgeon and anesthesiologist.
 A few weeks post-operatively, "plasma free metanephrines" (a laboratory test) are measured and if the results are normal, the resection is deemed complete.

-Previously, MIBG was discussed as a diagnostic tool, but for patients with malignant disease, MIBG may also be used as a treatment.
+Metaiodobenzylguanidine (MIBG) was once used as a diagnostic tool for pheochromocytoma.
+For patients with malignant disease, MIBG may be used as a treatment.
 Diagnostic MIBG scans usually use iodine-123, which decays (becomes inactive) faster than iondine-131 and is used as a treatment.
 To explain, MIBG, when given in a low dose, concentrates in areas of tumor, causing it to "light up" on a diagnostic scan.
 In higher doses, using iodine-131 MIBG, the radioactive iodine kills the cells that take up the MIBG.
 The treatment process involves an IV infusion of MIBG over a period of approximately 1 hour.
 Because radiation is emitted during and after the treatment, patients must stay within a designated area for a few days, until radiation levels in the body have dropped to the point where it is safe to leave.
 The treatment is well tolerated, but it can suppress the production of blood cells by the bone marrow, therefore blood counts will need to be checked.
 Follow-up after treatment may include repeating a diagnostic MIBG scan; ideally, if the treatment was successful there will be decreased MIBG uptake on the scan.
 While MIBG treatment can be very effective, there are some malignant pheochromocytomas, which do not take up MIBG, and in these tumors, I131-MIBG therapy will not work.
 A test will be done prior to treatment to check if this type of therapy will work.